rackerlabs/technical-blog/content/blog/2021/2021-01-12-how-to-call-and-export-environment-variables-in-aws-elastic-beanstalk/index.md

     Failed to get env_method_3
     $

-As you can see, the webserver has the environment variables set but the `get-config` command is still limited to the `root` user, therefore it fails.
+As you can see, the webserver has the environment variables set, but the `get-config` command is still limited to the `root` user.
+Therefore, it fails.

 ### All done

 Hopefully, these experiments shed some light on how Elastic Beanstalk uses environment variables.
-We see all tools as having their place and believe each one of the methods above has appropriate use cases &mdash;it’ll be up to you to determine which method(s) you want to use and in which situations.
+We see all tools as having their place and believe each of the preceding methods has appropriate use cases.
+It's up to you to determine which method you want to use in which specific situation.

 <a class="cta blue" id="cta" href="https://www.rackspace.com/cloud/aws">Learn more about Rackspace AWS services.</a>